 Rewarding ways is, without doubt, the most comprehensive paid offer site I've looked at so far.
 On the crowdflower tasks, it doesn't pay as much as some of the other sites.
 On the positive side, it has a minimum cash-out of only $1 with no fees.
 There's also a $200 monthly prize fund split between the 30 users that complete the most offers.
 Payments seem to be processed daily, but after a few withdrawals you can receive instant PayPal payments.
 They also support payment through Liberty Reserve and Skrill (Moneybookers).
-While you might prefer to do serious Crowdflowering on a better-paying site, the sheer scope of the offers available and the favorable payment terms means it's well worth joining.
+The relatively low pay rate means you probably prefer to do serious Crowdflowering on a better-paying site, such as ClixSense or NeoBux.

 Superpay.me is fairly similar to Rewarding ways, so there's not much need to discuss it in depth.
 The scope of offers, pay rates, and payout system seem just as good, so it'll largely be a matter of preference as to which one you want to join.
 There do seem to be some slight differences on the pay rates for the same offers, so you might want to have an account on both to maximize income.

 While updating this page, this was the second site I came across that is functionally similar to Rewarding ways.
 While the layout and look of Offer Nation is a bit slicker than the others, it looks to be essentially the same offers, tasks, and payout system again.
 As before, it's probably just a matter of preference, although you may benefit from joining all three.